John Philip Sousa: Personal life

-On December 30, 1879, Sousa married Jane van Middlesworth Bellis (1862–1944), and their children were John Philip, Jr. (April 1, 1881 – May 18, 1937), Jane Priscilla (August 7, 1882 – October 28, 1958), and Helen (January 21, 1887 – October 14, 1975).
-All were buried in the John Philip Sousa plot in the Congressional Cemetery.
-Jane was descended from Adam Bellis who served in the New Jersey troops during the American Revolutionary War.
+On December 30, 1879, Sousa married Jane van Middlesworth Bellis (February 22, 1862 – March 11, 1944), who was descended from Adam Bellis who served in the New Jersey troops during the American Revolutionary War.
+They had three children: John Jr. (April 1, 1881 – May 18, 1937), Jane Priscilla (August 7, 1882 – October 28, 1958), and Helen (January 21, 1887 – October 14, 1975).

-On March 15, 1881, the "March King" was initiated to the Scottish Rite Freemasonry in the Hiram Lodge No. 10, Washington, DC and later became Master Mason for 51 years.
+On July 15, 1881, the "March King" was initiated into Freemasonry by Hiram Lodge No. 10 (Now Hiram-Takoma Lodge No. 10) in Washington, D.C., where Sousa remained an active member until his death in 1932.
+Among other Masonic honors, Sousa was named the Honorary Band Leader of the Temple Band of Almas Shriners, the DC-based Chapter of Shriners International.
+A number of his compositions were for the organization, including the "Nobles of the Mystic Shrine" March.

-Late in his life, Sousa lived in Sands Point, New York.
-He died of heart failure at age 77 on March 6, 1932, in his room at the Abraham Lincoln Hotel in Reading, Pennsylvania.
-He had conducted a rehearsal of "The Stars and Stripes Forever" the previous day with the Ringgold Band as its guest conductor.
-He is buried in Washington, D.C.'s Congressional Cemetery.
+In his later years, Sousa lived in Sands Point, New York.
+On March 6, 1932, he died of heart failure at age 77 in his room at the Abraham Lincoln Hotel in Reading, Pennsylvania.
+Sousa had conducted a rehearsal of "The Stars and Stripes Forever" the day before with the Ringgold Band as its guest conductor.
+Sousa is buried at Congressional Cemetery in Washington, D.C.
+Every year on November 6, the Marine Band performs Semper Fidelis at Sousa's grave.
 His house Wildbank has been designated as a National Historic Landmark, although it remains a private home and is not open to the public.

 Sousa has surviving descendants today; one of his great-grandsons, John Philip Sousa IV, works as a political activist for the Republican Party.

 Honors

 Sousa was decorated with the palms of the Order of Public Instruction of Portugal and the Order of Academic Palms of France.
 He also received the Royal Victorian Medal from King Edward VII of the United Kingdom in December 1901 for conducting a private birthday concert for Queen Alexandra.

-In 1922, he accepted the invitation of the national chapter to become an honorary member of Kappa Kappa Psi, the national honorary band fraternity.
+In 1922, Sousa accepted the invitation of the national chapter to become an honorary member of Kappa Kappa Psi, the national honorary band fraternity.
 In 1932, he was initiated as an honorary member of Phi Mu Alpha Sinfonia, a national fraternity for men in music, by the fraternity's Alpha Xi chapter at the University of Illinois.

-The World War II Liberty ship SS John Philip Sousa was named in his honor.
+The World War II Liberty ship SS John Philip Sousa was named in Sousa's honor.
 The Marine Band possesses the ship's bell, using it in performances of the "Liberty Bell March".

 In 1952, 20th Century Fox honored Sousa in their Technicolor feature film Stars and Stripes Forever with Clifton Webb portraying him.
 It was loosely based on Sousa's memoirs Marching Along.

 In 1987, an act of Congress named "The Stars and Stripes Forever" as the national march of the United States.

-In 2012, a crater on the planet Mercury was named in his honor.
+In 2012, a crater on the planet Mercury was named in Sousa's honor.
 He was posthumously enshrined in the Hall of Fame for Great Americans in 1976.